teaxyz/.github/CONTRIBUTING.md

     regressed in the code movements.[^refactors]
 [^4]: Merge commits are instructive when merging pull requests, but they are
     a hindrance during the pull request review period.
+[^5]: If the code is clear, don’t comment it: you’re just reducing clarity,
+    but if it not’s clear *comment it!* Otherwise you’re also reducing clarity!
+[^7]: `git` diffs at newlines, breaking at human contexts ensures readable diffs and expedient review.

 [^refactors]: Don’t get us wrong: We love refactors!
     Over time code gets warts and you might well be the beautician we need.